vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 ### HTTP Extensibility Overview

-As the name suggests, the API extensibility via HTTP framework uses **HTTP** as a form of communication between Cloud Director and the external systems.
-We call such external systems which communicate with Cloud Director over HTTP [External Endpoints](#external-endpoint).
+As the name suggests, the API extensibility via HTTP framework uses **HTTP** as a form of communication between VMware Cloud Director and the external systems.
+We call such external systems which communicate with VMware Cloud Director over HTTP [External Endpoints](#external-endpoint).

-"Extending the Cloud Director standard API" with custom request processing by an external endpoint can be achieved by [Registering a **custom URL**](#registering-custom-urls-to-be-serviced-by-the-external-endpoint) to be serviced by an external endpoint.
+"Extending the VMware Cloud Director standard API" with custom request processing by an external endpoint can be achieved by [Registering a **custom URL**](#registering-custom-urls-to-be-serviced-by-the-external-endpoint) to be serviced by an external endpoint.
 All requests made to this URL will be routed to the external endpoint for processing and the response will be propagated back to the caller.

 ### Get started with HTTP Extensibility